+'''

 pragma Unreserve_All_Interrupts;

+'''

 Normally certain interrupts are reserved to the implementation.
-Any attempt to attach an interrupt causes Program_Error to be raised, as described in RM C.3.2(22).
+Any attempt to attach an interrupt causes Program\Error to be raised, as described in RM C.3.2(22).
 A typical example is the SIGINT interrupt used in many systems for a Ctrl-C interrupt.
 Normally this interrupt is reserved to the implementation, so that Ctrl-C can be used to interrupt execution.

-If the pragma Unreserve_All_Interrupts appears anywhere in any unit in a program, then all such interrupts are unreserved.
+If the pragma Unreserve\All\Interrupts appears anywhere in any unit in a program, then all such interrupts are unreserved.
 This allows the program to handle these interrupts, but disables their standard functions.
 For example, if this pragma is used, then pressing Ctrl-C will not automatically interrupt execution.
 However, a program can then handle the SIGINT interrupt as it chooses.

-For a full list of the interrupts handled in a specific implementation, see the source code for the specification of Ada.Interrupts.Names in file 'a-intnam.ads'.
+For a full list of the interrupts handled in a specific implementation, see the source code for the spec of Ada.Interrupts.Names in file 'a-intnam.ads'.
 This is a target dependent file that contains the list of interrupts recognized for a given target.
-The documentation in this file also specifies what interrupts are affected by the use of the Unreserve_All_Interrupts pragma.
+The documentation in this file also specifies what interrupts are affected by the use of the Unreserve\All\Interrupts pragma.

-For a more general facility for controlling what interrupts can be handled, see pragma Interrupt_State, which subsumes the functionality of the Unreserve_All_Interrupts pragma.
+For a more general facility for controlling what interrupts can be handled, see pragma Interrupt\State, which subsumes the functionality of the Unreserve\All\Interrupts pragma.